Synvya/sdk/README.md

-# AgentStr
+# Synvya SDK

-AgentStr is an extension of [Agno](https://www.agno.ai) AI agents that enables peer-to-peer agent communication using the Nostr protocol.
+Synvya SDK is a python SDK that enables peer-to-peer agent communication using the Nostr protocol.

 ## Overview

-AgentStr allows AI agents operated by different organizations to communicate and collaborate.
+Synvya SDK allows AI agents operated by different organizations to communicate and collaborate.
 For example:
 - Agent A from Company A can coordinate with Agent B from Company B to execute a transaction
 - Agents can discover and interact with each other through the decentralized Nostr network
 - No central authority or intermediary required

+The primary source code is under src/synvya_sdk.

+The folder src/synvya_sdk/agno contains an example implementation with two Nostr capable Toolkits for [Agno](https://www.agno.com) agents, one for buyer agents (BuyerTools) and one for seller agents (SellerTools).

 ## Project Structure

 ```
-agentstr/
+sdk/
 ├── src/              # Source code
-│   └── agentstr/
+│   └── synvya_sdk/
-│       ├── __init__.py
-│       ├── buyer.py
-│       ├── buyer.pyi
-│       ├── merchant.py
-│       ├── merchant.pyi
 │       ├── models.py
 │       ├── models.pyi
 │       ├── nostr.py
 │       ├── nostr.pyi
 │       └── py.typed
+|       └── agno/
+|         ├── __init__.py
+│         ├── buyer.py
+│         ├── buyer.pyi
+│         ├── seller.py
+│         ├── seller.pyi
 ├── tests/            # Test files
 ├── docs/             # Documentation
 ├── examples/         # Example implementations